markdryan/subtilis/docs/Subtilis.md

 will generate a runtime error as it will try to access the first element of the vector which does not exist.
 The body of a for loop is always executed at least once.

+### OSARGS$

+OSARG$ returns a string containing the commandline used to launch the running program.

 ## New Scalar Types

 ### Byte